List of festivals in Nigeria: Igogo Festival

-The Igogo Festival is an annual festival held in Ondo State, Nigeria.
-It is a festival that usually lasts for seventeen days in which the Olowo of Owo and high chiefs of Owo Kingdom are dressed like women to celebrate and pay homage to Queen Oronsen a mythical wife of Olowo Rerengejen in appreciation for her protection.
+The Igogo Festival is an annual event held in Ondo State.
+It lasts approximately seventeen days, during which the Olowo of Owo and high chiefs of the Owo Kingdom dress in women's attire as part of a ritual performance intended to honor Queen Oronsen, a figure described in local tradition as the wife of Olowo Rerengejen.

 Nnewi Afiaolu Festival

-Afiaolu (New yam festival) is a traditional festivals held annually in Nnewi, Anambra State around August.
-The Afiaolu festival commences on “Eke” day with what is traditionally described as “IWAJI” (scaling of yam) and Ikpa Nku (the wood gathering), this heralds the availability of new yam as well as thanksgiving to God.
-The festival includes a variety of entertainments including performance of ceremonial rites by the Igwe (king), cultural dance by girls and masquerade dance.
+Afiaolu (New Yam Festival) is a traditional event held annually in Nnewi, Anambra State, typically around August.
+The festival begins on "Eke" day with activities referred to as "IWAJI" (the ritual presentation or "tasting" of new yam) and Ikpa Nku (wood gathering), marking the seasonal availability of new yam and expressing communal thanksgiving.
+The festival features various forms of entertainment, including ceremonial rites performed by the Igwe (king), cultural dances by girls, and masquerade performances.

 Omabe Festival

-Omabe Festival is a special kind of festival that differs from most festivals that are celebrated annually, this Omabe festival is celebrated every five years interval.
-The festival is a treasure to the people of Imufu community, NSUKKA region, Ezike in Enugu state.
-The festival has been in existence for several centuries and meant a lot to the Imufu people as it also stand as an omen of purification and purging the community from evil.
-It is believed that the Masquerade bearer stands as the spiritual intermediate, and the masquerade when it comes out purges the community from evil both in human and spiritual because it is seen to appear with fire, the community has more than one masquerade, which some of them are: eshiwe, obele monwu, Oshagenyi, Eji, eshiwe, Mgbedike, mukwu monwu, Ajulaka, Agbe-Eji, Ajija, Agelle.
-The community is said to have about 600 masquerades.
-Females are not allow to come close to the masquerades as they are considered to possess mystical powers.
+The Omabe Festival is a traditional event observed in the Imufu community in the Nsukka region of Ezike, Enugu State, and is distinct from many Nigerian festivals in that it is held at five-year intervals rather than annually.
+It is regarded locally as an important cultural institution with long historical roots, often described as extending back several centuries.
+Within community narratives, the festival is said to symbolize purification and the removal of misfortune or "evil" from both the community's social and spiritual life.
+Participants in masquerade performances are understood within that framework as intermediaries between the physical and spiritual realms, with masquerades themselves interpreted by adherents as agents of cleansing when they appear, sometimes described in symbolic association with fire.

+The festival features numerous masquerade figures, including Eshiwe, Obele Monwu, Oshagenyi, Eji, Mgbedike, Mukwu Monwu, Ajulaka, Agbe-Eji, Ajija, and Agelle, among others.
+Community accounts sometimes estimate that there are hundreds of masquerade forms.
+In practice, access to masquerade performances is socially restricted, including prohibitions on women approaching certain masquerade activities.

 Ofala Festival

-The Ofala Festival, also called Ofala Nnewi, is an annual ceremony practiced by the indigenes of Onitsha in Anambra State, South-East Nigeria.
+The Ofala Festival, also called Ofala Nnewi, is an annual ceremony practiced by the indigenes of Onitsha in Anambra State.
 The term ofala (English: authority of the land) is derived from two Igbo words – ofo (English: authority) and ala (English: land).
 The festival which is described as the most important surviving traditional ceremony of Onitsha indigenes is celebrated within two days mostly in December and January in honour of the Obi (English: king).
-Ofala festival can be traced back to the 16th century, which mean 'Authority of the land' and is one of the most popular festival in igbos land.
-The king (Obi) during the festival come out three times to address the people and to perform so ritual which is led by the chief priest.
-Some historians also believe the festival is associated to the New Yam Festival in Onitsha and devotion of the king to the safety of his people.
+The Ofala festival, which means 'Authority of the land', can be traced back to the 16th century and is one of the most popular festivals in Igbo land.
+The king (Obi), during the festival, comes out three times to address the people and to perform a ritual which the chief priest leads.
+Some historians also believe the festival is associated with the New Yam Festival in Onitsha and the king's devotion to his people's safety.